-Importantly, this analysis revealed a significant Encoding Group × Pair Type interaction, F(1, 117) = 13.88, MSE = 113.22, ηp2 = .11.
-Following the design of the previous experiments, a set of post-hoc t-tests revealed that cued-recall of forward paired-associates was greater for participants in the JOL group relative to the No-JOL group (73.17 vs. 58.08; t(117) = 4.69, SEM = 3.26, d = 0.85).
-This positive reactivity pattern extended to cued-recall of backward double-mediated paired-associates (34.17 vs. 27.18), though the effect was marginally significant, t(117) = 1.94, SEM = 3.63, p = .05, d = 0.36.
+Importantly, an Encoding Group × Pair Type interaction was found, F(1, 117) = 13.88, MSE = 113.22, ηp2 = .11.
+Post-hoc t-tests revealed that cued-recall of forward pairs was greater for participants in the JOL group than the No-JOL group (73.17 vs. 58.08; t(117) = 4.69, SEM = 3.26, d = 0.85).
+This positive reactivity pattern extended to cued-recall of backward double-mediated pairs (34.17 vs. 27.18), though the effect was the standard criterion for significance, t(117) = 1.94, SEM = 3.63, p = .05, d = 0.36.
 However, cued-recall did not differ between the JOL and No-JOL encoding groups when participants studied unrelated pairs (22.17 vs. 21.58 t(117) < 1, SEM = 3.28, p = .86, pBIC = .91).
 Taken together, JOLs were reactive on cued-recall but again, this effect was moderated by the presence of direct or indirect cue-target relations.

 Discussion

 Overall, findings from Experiments 2A/2B provide further support for a relational encoding account of JOL reactivity.
-Across experiments, we again replicated previous findings that making JOLs improves cued-recall of forward paired-associates and that this effect does not extend to unrelated pairs.
-Importantly, positive JOL reactivity patterns observed using mediated paired-associates in Experiments 1A/1B still occurred when the cue and target were mediated through two concepts rather than one.
-Finally, although mean JOLs for mediated paired-associates still exceeded JOLs for unrelated pairs (Experiment 2A: 32.53 vs. 26.94, respectively; Experiment 2B: 32.24 vs. 24.75; ts ≥ 6.27, ds ≥ 0.37), these effects were lower compared to those observed in Experiments 1A/1B.
-Thus, compared to the previous set of experiments, JOLs before for mediated pairs were reduced when participants studied double-mediated paired-associates, further suggesting that double-mediated pairs were perceived as less related compared to single-mediated pairs.
-However, the indirect relation inherent to mediated paired-associates likely also increased encoding fluency, leading to higher JOLs for all mediated pairs, regardless of whether the cue and target were mediated through one or two concepts.
+Across experiments, we again replicated previous findings that making JOLs improves cued-recall of forward pairs and that this effect does not extend to unrelated pairs.
+Importantly, the positive JOL reactivity patterns observed using mediated pairs Experiments 1A/1B still occurred when the cue and target were mediated through two concepts rather than one.
+Finally, although mean JOLs for double-mediated pairs still exceeded JOLs for unrelated pairs (Experiment 2A: 32.53 vs. 26.94, respectively; Experiment 2B: 32.24 vs. 24.75; ts ≥ 6.27, ds ≥ 0.37), these effects were lower compared to those observed in Experiments 1A/1B.
+Thus, compared to the previous set of experiments, JOLs for mediated pairs were reduced when participants studied double-mediated pairs, further suggesting that double-mediated pairs were perceived as less related compared to single-mediated pairs.
+However, the indirect relation inherent to mediated pairs likely also increased encoding fluency, leading to higher JOLs for all mediated pairs, regardless of whether the cue and target were mediated through one or two concepts.
 Considered alongside the previous set of experiments, Experiments 2A/2B provide increasing evidence that JOL reactivity on cue-target word pairs reflects JOLs specifically strengthening pre-existing cue-target relations.

 General Discussion

-The present study tested the cue-strengthening and relational encoding accounts of JOL reactivity on cue-target word pairs.
-Based on a cue-strengthening account, the act of making JOLs strengthens perceptible relatedness cues which participants use to inform their JOLs.
-Separately, the relational encoding account proposes that the act of making JOLs specifically strengthens pre-existing cue-target relations, as the act of making JOLs encourages participants to engage in relational encoding.
-Each account predicts that JOLs will improve memory for related but not unrelated cue target pairs.
-However, these accounts make diverging predictions about mediated paired-associates, which appear unrelated at encoding yet are still indirectly related through the non-presented mediator.
-Thus, mediated paired-associates provide a unique pair type in which pairs lack a posteriori relatedness cues which would be enhanced via cue-strengthening yet contain an indirect relation which could be enhanced through relational encoding.
+The present study was designed to further contrast the cue-strengthening and relational encoding accounts of JOL reactivity on cue-target word pairs.
+Based on a cue-strengthening account, the act of making JOLs strengthens relatedness cues which participants use to inform their JOLs, which benefits memory so long as these cues are strong predictors of later cued-recall (e.g., a priori relatedness).
+Separately, the relational encoding account proposes that JOLs encourage participants to process pre-existing pair relations, including a posteriori relatedness in which the cue and target are thematically related yet may lack an a priori relation (e.g., backward pairs) or pairs which are indirectly related through non-presented mediators (e.g., mediated pairs).
+Each account predicts that JOLs will improve memory for related but not unrelated cue-target pairs.
+However, these accounts make diverging predictions about mediated pairs, as only the relational encoding account predicts a memory improvement for this pair type.
+Thus, mediated pairs provide a unique pair type that lacks clear relatedness cues which would be enhanced via cue-strengthening but contain an indirect relation which could be enhanced through relational encoding.